 Why the Delay?

 What we have seen so far makes a great deal of sense.
 This brings up yet another practical question.
-Why will we have to wait until April 2023?
+Why did we have to wait until April 2023?
 Were individual companies arguing over specific points?
 Was there pressure to make concessions from larger financial institutions?
 Not really.

 Believe it or not, the main sticking point instead involved how to accurately translate the text itself into no fewer than 24 languages.
 This certainly isn’t the first time that such stumbling blocks have occurred and as the expression goes, it’s better to be safe than sorry in terms of dotting the “i’s” and crossing the “t’s”.